 For the most part, there’s nothing wrong with planting some non-native species to add a little flair to your landscape.
 Bamboo, after all, is very attractive and incredibly resilient.
 And there are hundreds of available varieties of bamboo that will thrive throughout the temperate climate zones of the U.S. Some American farmers have even taken to cultivating bamboo as a cash crop for its almost unlimited uses in construction and textiles.

 To avoid this kind of environmental fiasco, you should never plant a running bamboo (including any species of Phyllostachys) in the wild.
-And if you choose to plant a running bamboo in your garden, you should be careful to keep in contained.
+And if you choose to plant a running bamboo in your garden, you should be careful to keep it contained.
 There are many varieties of running bamboo that are actually very interesting and attractive, so we never suggest avoiding them entirely, only to exercise caution.
-But if you’re a real botanical purist and bamboo fanatic, you may want to seek out one of the three species of bamboo native to the United States.
+But if you’re a real botanical purist and bamboo fanatic, you may want to seek out one of the four species of bamboo native to the United States.

 Native bamboo species in the U.S.

-- A. gigantea: Giant cane or river cane, as they call it, is the tallest of the three, commonly growing 25 to 30 feet tall.
+- A. gigantea: Giant cane or River cane, as they call it, is the tallest of the four, commonly growing 25 to 30 feet tall.
 But A. gigantea is especially interesting for a couple of other reasons.
 This species is extremely cold tolerant, hardy to at least -20º F, making it a good choice in northern climates.
 It’s also the most tolerant of wet soil, in which bamboo ordinarily won’t survive.

-- A. tecta: Also called switch cane, this species also prefers wet climates.
+- A. tecta: Also called Switch cane, this species also prefers wet climates.

 Distribution of Arundinaria bamboo in the United States

 These bamboos are most common in Florida and the Deep South.
 But their range extends as far west as Texas and as far north as Maryland and the southern Ohio Valley.
 The highest concentrations of native cane thickets, A. appalachiana and A. gigantea, are around northern Georgia and the southwest part of North Carolina.
 This is in the general vicinity of the Nantahala National Forest.
+A. alabamensis, as the name suggests, can only be found within the state of Alabama, at least as far as we know.

 Early European settlers remarked on the prevalence of Arundinaria when they first arrived in the New World.
 These prolific, running bamboos covered large areas in monotypic fashion.
 In other words, the bamboo monopolized the habitat, leaving no space for other companion species.
 For the most part, these bamboos grew around rivers and streams, in what were called canebrakes.

 Over time, human activity and agriculture have eliminated or replaced most of these canebrakes.
 Today, the native bamboo groves are not nearly as widespread as they once were.
 Prior to the arrival of Europeans, Native Americans relied heavily on this woody and abundant natural resource, in much the same way that bamboo has long been used in other parts of the world, for crafts and light construction.
 The Cherokee of this area had a fine tradition of bamboo basketry made from river cane.
+But European settlers eradicated it almost entirely in order to farm commodities like cotton and tobacco.

 Botanical classification of Arundinaria